mikaeilorfanian/client_server_generator/README.md

  and client apps won't crash.
 This will be true even when client apps have already been shipped!
 # See It In Action
 ## Server Application
-Notice the lack of URLs and routes.
-Instead, we define `route_name` for the class that inherits from `MagicRouter` and `handler` which is the controller for that route.
+Ine the snippet below, notice the lack of URLs and routes.
+Instead, we define a class attribute `route_name` for the class that inherits from `MagicRouter` and a `handler` method which is the controller for that route.
 ```python
 from server_generator.server_generator import BottleServer, MagicRouter